DianaScientist/MScThesis_DataScience_UAustral-MRS/README.md

 # Organized Sounds and Silences
-A beatiful proyect about art, perception, and data science
+A beatiful proyect on art, perception, and data science